 The book is a living and livid sign of what happens if you consciously expose the psychological bare wires of research, but in trying to do that, you also semi-consciously expose your own attempt to cover some of that exposing, processes that will be at play in all research, at some level.

-Or rather, processes that are usually more successfully concealed.
+Or rather, processes that are usually more successfully concealed by the bland tones of science discourse.
 I actually now think that if I have made a contribution to knowledge with this book, that is it.

 The same respondent I just quoted called me an ‘impolite ethnographer’.
 I think ‘bloody rude’ fits better.
 In this book, I protect my own class interests and attack others.
 I am from the town I research, I went to its terrible secondary school and I watched my parents get by on twelve hour shifts before the minimum wage existed, in a house without much in it, that we were only in because the council decided to revoke a condemnation and sell it off for very little.
 They grew up surrounded by real rural poverty, in Warland, up the road, in houses you could only honestly call ‘hovels’, with stone floors.
 They are now desirable places to live.